TomAugspurger/iowa-academic-standards/standards/hs-science.md

 ## HS-LS2-7

-Design, evaluate, and refine a solution for reducing the impacts of human activities on the environment and biodiversity.
+Design, evaluate, and refine a solution for increasing environmental sustainability and biodiversity.

 ## HS-LS2-8